ObscuraKrypta/PiVisionSort/README.md

-# PiVisionSort
+# Metal-Color-Detection
-PiVisionSort is a low-cost, Raspberry Pi-based system that uses image processing and machine learning to classify materials by shape and brightness for real-time recycling on conveyor belts.
+Detecting the color of moving metals on conveyor belt